scripty-bot/stt-service/proto.md

 |---------|-------|-----------------|
 | `error` | `i64` | The error code. |

+## Shutting Down
+This message is sent by the server to signal that the server is shutting down.

+Immediately after the message is sent, the server will close the connection.
+### Type
+`0x05`
+### Payload
+None

 ## Fatal IO Error
 This message is sent when the server encounters a fatal IO error.
 ### Type